 For the larger varieties, this shouldn’t be necessary at all, since they’ll grow terrestrially and not in containers.
 If you do grow Cylindropuntia plants in containers, it doesn’t hurt to repot them periodically; lift the plant as a whole, knock away old soil, and replace it in another container, which then should be backfilled with potting soil.
 Again, any time you handle this plant, be sure to wear gloves, or else you risk giving yourself quite a bad day.

 One interesting Cylindropuntia is the diamond cholla, C. ramosissima, an erect cactus whose branches are extremely narrow and so close together that the plant takes on a bunched-together look.
 Another is the rat-tail cholla, C. whipplei, which has pleasant yellow blooms.
-Take note, however, that of the thirty-odd species in the genus, many are almost unheard of in domestic cultivation and are found only in the deserts of Mexico and the American Southwest.
+Take note, however, that of the 30-odd species in the genus, many are almost unheard of in domestic cultivation and are found only in the deserts of Mexico and the American Southwest.

 The best thing you can do for a hardy cactus like this is to leave it alone.
 Overwatering them is an easy way to rot the plant from the inside—remember, chollas are adapted to grow in some of the planet’s harshest conditions—and they shouldn’t require any babying from you.
 These plants work great in a cactus garden, especially when they’re combined with other chollas, so gardeners accustomed to succulents may find them an attractive option.